simpledotorg/simple-server/doc/arch/009-single-user-model.md

 # Single User Model

 ## Context
-We currently have two seperate models for Administrators (Admin) and Nurses (User) to distinguish users of the dashboard and the app respectively.
+We currently have two separate models for Administrators (Admin) and Nurses (User) to distinguish users of the dashboard and the app respectively.
 But there is an increasing overlap between the two models.

 - Some Administrators are using the app
 - Access to dashboard needs to be audited similarly to syncing